Synvisc-One Side Effects

 Generic Name: hylan g-f 20

-Note: This document contains side effect information about hylan g-f 20.
-Some of the dosage forms listed on this page may not apply to the brand name Synvisc-One.
+Note: This page contains side effects data for the generic drug hylan g-f 20.
+It is possible that some of the dosage forms included below may not apply to the brand name Synvisc-One.

 For the Consumer